How does AccuVerify obtain tax documents?

 Can I obtain W-2, 1099 or 1098 transcripts if a tax return was not filed for that year?

 Yes, employers/payers are required to report federal wage & income information to the IRS/SSA.
 The only exception is if you have never filed a tax return.
-In that case you must first file change of address form with the IRS.
-Once your change of address form has been processed you will be able to request the tax documents.
-If you need state or local withholding information to file a state return you will need to contact your state's department of revenue.
+In that case taxpayer must first file change of address form with the IRS.
+Once the change of address form has been processed you will be able to request the tax documents.
+If you need state or local withholding information to file a state return you will need to contact taxpayer's state's department of revenue.
 Some states offer the same service as the IRS, but most states do not.

 How long does it take to receive tax transcripts?